-Last year, AlgorithmWatch launched the AI Ethics Guidelines Global Inventory to compile frameworks and guidelines that seek to set out principles of how systems for automated decision-making (ADM) can be developed and implemented ethically.
+In 2019, AlgorithmWatch launched the AI Ethics Guidelines Global Inventory to compile frameworks and guidelines that seek to set out principles of how systems for automated decision-making (ADM) can be developed and implemented ethically.
 We have now upgraded this directory by revising its categories and adding a search and filter function.
-With the support of many contributors we have compiled more than 160 guidelines.
-As our evaluation shows, there are still only a few guidelines which indicate an oversight or enforcement mechanism.
+With the support of many contributors, we have compiled 173 guidelines.
+As our evaluation shows, there are still only a few guidelines that indicate an oversight or enforcement mechanism.
 In addition, the overwhelming majority comes from Europe and the US.

 How we categorize AI ethics guidelines

 The guidelines have been classified according to whether the organization that drafted them has the means and processes in place to ensure compliance.
 The categories are therefore not suitable for determining the quality or accuracy of the ethical positions in the documents collected.

 Another important factor is that we do not include adopted legislation in the inventory.
 Laws are by definition binding and would make these categories redundant.
 Furthermore, a comparison between the guidelines of a professional association or a company and the results of a legislative process is not useful for this inventory.
 In our opinion, the various documents that have accompanied and influenced these legislative processes are more relevant.

 We understand a binding policy to mean a policy issued by an organization/corporate body that has the means [or processes] to sanction non-compliance with the policy.
 In particular, this includes guidelines issued by government institutions and professional associations, but also certificates that can be revoked, or companies with structures that enforce compliance with their ethical guidelines, i.e. via an ethics board or ombudsperson that can be contacted in case of a violation of the guidelines and then has at least powers to question the company’s decision.